mationai/SPE.js/README.md

 #### Demos:

-demo1-canvas.html: simple demo using canvas - <a href="http://johnleung.com/demos/spe/demo1-canvas.html">live demo</a>.
+using canvas as renderer - <a href="http://johnleung.com/project/simple-physics-engine/">live demo</a>.